astrowp/docs/deploy.md

 ![image](https://github.com/astrowp/docs/assets/170225022/e56c5dc0-02ff-449c-bc36-8d27a0187d0b)

-### 6. Auto-Deploy Webhook
+### 6. Create an Auto-deploy webhook

+This webhook will trigger a deployment on DigitalOcean and update the frontend, whenever a post is created or updated in your WordPress dashboard.

-Go to **Functions** in the left-side navigation, or visit https://cloud.digitalocean.com/functions
+Go to **Functions** in the left-side navigation, or visit [https://cloud.digitalocean.com/functions](https://cloud.digitalocean.com/functions)

-Create a Namespace and datacenter region
+Create a **Namespace** and **datacenter region**.

-Create a Function, and give it a name
+Create a **Function**, and give it a name.

 ![image](https://github.com/astrowp/docs/assets/170225022/2cfa6141-e1d3-48a5-83d8-fe179ea6c384)

-In the **Source** window, paste in:
+In the **Source** window, paste in this function:

 ```
 function main(args) {